Socialist Party of Cameroon

 The Socialist Party of Cameroon (Parti Socialiste Camerounaise, PSC) was a political party in Cameroon.

 History

 The party was established in November 1959 by former Senator Charles Okala.

-Together with the Cameroonian National Action Movement, the PSC formed the Group of Cameroonian Progressives to contest the 1960 elections.
+Together with the Cameroonian National Action Movement, the PSC formed the Group of Cameroonian Progressives to contest the 1960 parliamentary elections.
 The alliance received 4.5% of the vote, winning seven seats.
 The alliance joined Ahmadou Ahidjo's Cameroonian Union-led government in May 1960, with Okala becoming and Foreign Minister.

 After being convicted of conspiracy, Okala was imprisoned in 1962.
-He was released in 1965, with a condition that the PSC be dissolved.
+He was released in 1965 on the condition that the PSC be dissolved.
 It merged into the Cameroon National Union in September 1966.